sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/_index.md

 **टङ्कित-पाठ-प्रधान-शोधनम्**: Then, read the corrected text from the previous step directly (preferably aloud, and preferably in a different script as described [here](multi-script-proofreading)), looking at the original image _only_ where you are suspect an error.

+These steps are to be followed in sequence -
+never blindly trust the AI output, even with near perfect text.

 If in our experience, omitting one of the steps (usually the last) does not lead to many errors or loss of speed, you will be allowed to omit it - be sure to ask.

 ### Fully manual workflow